The Glass Castle Quotes with page numbers help you understand the book.

 “Mom always said people worried too much about their children.
 Suffering when you’re young is good for you, she said.
 It immunized your body and your soul, and that was why she ignored us kids when we cried.
 Fussing over children who cry only encouraged them, she told us.
 That’s positive reinforcement for negative behavior.”

-This quote from the Glass Castle illustrates how Mom believed that the best thing for her children was to allow them to suffer and fend for themselves, even if it meant ignoring them when they were in distress.
+Analysis: This quote illustrates how Mom believed that the best thing for her children was to allow them to suffer and fend for themselves, even if it meant ignoring them when they were distressed.

 “I lived in a world that at any moment could erupt into fire.
 It was the sort of knowledge that kept you on your toes.”

-This quote emphasizes the unpredictability of life and how that can be a source of motivation to stay aware, alert, and prepared for whatever comes our way.
+Analysis: This quote emphasizes the unpredictability of life and how that can motivate us to stay aware, alert, and prepared for whatever comes our way.

 “That was the thing to remember about all monsters, Dad said: They love to frighten people, but the minute you stare them down, they turn tail and run.
 “All you have to do, Mountain Goat, is show old Demon that you’re not afraid.”

-This quote from the Glass Castle shows that even monsters can be beaten when you stand up to them and show them that you are not afraid.
+Analysis: This quote shows that even monsters can be beaten when you stand up to them and show them that you are not afraid.

-This quote suggests that life’s challenges can lead to greater beauty and strength.
+Analysis: This quote suggests that challenges can lead to greater beauty and strength.

 “It’s the Joshua tree’s struggle that gives it its beauty.”

-This quote from The Glass Castle is a beautiful reminder of how parents can create meaningful memories for their children even in the face of financial hardship.
-Amid poverty, Dad still managed to make Christmas special for his children by taking them out into the desert night and showing them the stars, giving his daughter Venus as her special present.
-He made something seemingly ordinary into a special moment that the children will remember forever.
+Analysis: This quote is a beautiful reminder of how parents can create meaningful memories for their children despite financial hardship… He made something seemingly ordinary into a special moment that the children will remember forever.

 “Years from now, when all the junk they got is broken and long forgotten, you’ll still have your stars.”